pq-code-package/mlkem-native/examples/README.md

 See [multilevel_build](multilevel_build) for an example of how to build one instance of mlkem-native per security level, in such a way that level-independent code is shared.

+## Multi-level build without the standard library (C only)

+See multilevel_build_no_stdlib for an example of how to build one instance of mlkem-native per security level without the standard library.
+In this example, mlk_memcpy and mlk_memset are replaced with custom implementations through `custom_no_stdlib_config.h` and by using the -nostdlib flag, This approach allows level-independent code to be shared without relying on the standard C library.

 ## Multi-level build (with native code)

 See [multilevel_build_native](multilevel_build_native) for an example of how to build one instance of mlkem-native per